ContractsCounsel Logo

 Borrowing a loan can help you, from starting a business to buying a house, but the lender takes a risk whenever they give someone money.
 To not only recoup their loss but financially profit from the loan, they’ll need a loan agreement that includes a reasonable agreed-upon interest rate.

 Drafting a loan agreement allows you to loan someone money while legally enforcing their obligation to repay you.
-Without a loan agreement, there is no way to take someone to court for borrowing money and not paying it back, even if they said they would.
+Without a loan agreement, it may be very difficult to take someone to court for borrowing money and not paying it back, even if they said they would.

 Here is an article that defines loan agreements.